mibur1/psy111/book/statistics/8_Polynomial_Reg/1_Polynomial_Reg.md

 ```
 We can already see that the model fits the data much better.
 Also, the residuals are equally distributed and not dependent on X.

 ## Interpretation

-To interpret the model coefficients, we first have to print them.
+Interpretation of the model outputs is similar to normal linear models, except we now not only have estimates for the linear and the quadratic term:

 ```{code-cell}
 print(quadratic_model.summary())
 ```

 ### Estimates

-We get three coefficients: The intercept, a linear and a quadratic coefficient.
-The linear regression coefficient ($\beta = 66.43$) is positive and significant.
-The quadratic regression coefficient is also significant but negative ($\beta = -5.17$).
-This means that the `Grade` (Y) first increases to a certain value of `Learn` (X) and then decreases.
+We get three coefficients: The intercept (`cost`), a linear (`x1`) and a quadratic (`x2`) coefficient.
+The linear regression coefficient ($x1 = 26.42$) is positive and significant.
+The quadratic regression coefficient is also significant but negative ($x2 = -2.20$).

 ### Model fit

-With the quadratic predictor added, the model can explain 97.1% of the variance in Interest.
-Suggesting really good fit.
+With the quadratic predictor added, the model can explain 86.1% of the variance in `grade`, which suggestsa pretty good fit.
 Note that the negative quadratic effect can be visualized by an inverted U-shaped curve.
-To further evaluate the model, lets also look at the model fit from the linear model.
+To further evaluate the model, lets also look at the model fit from the linear model:

 ```{code-cell}
 print(linear_model.summary())
 ```

-The quadratic model only explains 82.1% of the variance (see `R-squared`).
-Also the AIC and BIC are much higher, also suggesting worse fit (compared to the quadratic model).
+We can see that the linear model only explains 32% of the variance in `grade`.
+Further, the AIC and BIC are much higher, suggesting a worse fit.